asisamko/Screenshot-Grabber-Webhook/README.md

 - Select **Hide the console** (--windowed)
 - Select **an icon** (must be .ICO) (--icon)
 - In advanced input .exe **file name** (--name)
 - Hit the Convert Button!
-THATS ALL
+THAT'S ALL

 You should get an **executable file (.exe)** that you can send to the victim. ✅
+#
+For educational purposes only! ⛔